 I propose that we have an opportunity to take action; and rethink children’s mental health services entirely in light of the new and robust evidence base that the Adverse Childhood Experiences Research provides.
 The following steps, if embraced wholeheartedly, are potentially cost neutral as in reality much time and energy in SCAMHS is spent either rejecting these referrals, performing assessments that conclude there is no mental disorder, or trying to manage the children who do get accepted and present in this way in a clinic based service that is not fit for purpose.
 I have identified ten steps as follows:

-1. In addition to a Specialist CAMHS Service that is orientated to a ‘within child’ understanding of distress; develop a Multiple ACE’s Service (MAS) equally resourced with experienced clinicians trained to work and think in this way.
+1. In addition to a Specialist CAMHS Service that is orientated to a ‘within child’ understanding of distress; develop Services to address trauma and adversity, equally resourced with experienced clinicians trained to work and think in this way.
 This would become the first port of call for children experiencing distress as a result of their life experiences.
 (I would argue that the two models are largely incompatible; and so expanding the SCAMHS remit as an option would be less successful.
 This follows many years of trying to include these children within the remit of Specialist CAMHS; alongside significant experience of developing and managing bespoke trauma informed models of service provision outside of SCAMHS.)

-2. Resource the Multiple Ace’s Service by a) redirecting the significant resource within SCAMHS that goes into rejecting inappropriate referrals and attempting to fit complex children into a clinic based models and b) consolidating the many trauma informed services that have been developed by the voluntary sector and social care but are currently inequitable; funded on a short term basis and often invisible in the ‘mental health’ landscape and c) reinvesting funding that goes into emergency and ‘therapeutic’ placements when their families or foster care placements break down.
+2. Resource these Services by a) redirecting the significant resource within SCAMHS that goes into rejecting inappropriate referrals and attempting to fit complex children into a clinic based models and b) consolidating the many trauma informed services that have been developed by the voluntary sector and social care but are currently inequitable; funded on a short term basis and often invisible in the ‘mental health’ landscape and c) reinvesting funding that goes into emergency and ‘therapeutic’ placements when their families or foster care placements break down.

-3. Have as the priority for this Multiple Ace’s Service (MAS) the training of child care professionals; and the development of trauma informed schools and child care environments – instead of long waits for therapy this service has as it’s focus supporting children through an already existing workforce of childcare professionals.
+3. Have as the priority for these Services the training of child care professionals; and the development of trauma informed schools and child care environments – instead of long waits for therapy this service has as it’s focus supporting children through an already existing workforce of childcare professionals.
 The recognition of supportive relationships with children in their daily settings is at the heart of the model of intervention.

 4. Have accessible consultation at the core of service delivery so that all child care professionals have quick access to expert support.
 Provide psychological formulation sessions to direct the work delivered by community based support staff.
 Develop bespoke services with this as the model of intervention.
 (We have developed a number of successful examples of this).